EternalBlueFlame/EternalMediaBar/README.md

 -	use the XML read to parse play.google.com for app categories.
 -	List organizer, allow users to manually change positions of apps in the list, and sort them alphabetically (EMB apps stay topmost).
 -	extra settings:
+-	option to change icon color with month like PSP.
--	change icon color //hmenu only
+-	change icon color //all internal icons.
+-	new icons can be inverted before color change to make it a different style.
+-	color selector for the google now bar.
 -	change menu background color //effects icon background and slide out menu color.
 -	enable/disable custom app backgrounds.
 -	download app backgrounds from google play (xml parse).